polyurichard/lectures/OOD/oo.md

 Methods allow for the manipulation and interaction with an object's data.
 The `Player` class includes methods like `increaseScore` and getters/setters for managing the attributes.

-In Java, object methods are invoked using dot notation.
-For example, to increase a player's score and then get the updated score, we might do:
+In Java, object methods are invoked using the "dot" notation.
+For example, to increase a player's score and then get the updated score, we might :

 ```java
 public class Game {